ianchak/stati/docs-site/site/cli/development.md

 File watching is handled by `chokidar` with listeners for file additions, edits, and deletions.
 Whenever a change is detected Stati:

 - Starts an incremental rebuild unless another rebuild is already in progress.
-- Logs which file triggered the rebuild, for example `⚡ site/blog/post.md rebuilt in 95ms`.
+- Logs which file triggered the rebuild, for example `▸ site/blog/post.md rebuilt` followed by `Done in 95ms`.
 - Broadcasts a `reload` message over the WebSocket connection so connected browsers refresh automatically.

 ## Template changes and cache invalidation